 It is for these people that we must create change – the people that are suffering with or without symptoms, the people that are dying without diagnosis, the people that are carrying unfair shame.
 These infections are treatable, and these people have a right to treatment.

-How can we help those with hepatitis?
+How to help those with hepatitis

 Darren says that to help those with hepatitis, there are three actions that we need to employ:

 - Offer blood testing to anyone at risk.